 The successful San Joaquin Valley venture provided important lessons when the company embarked on the world’s largest steamflooding venture, at the Duri Field in Sumatra, Indonesia, in the mid-1980s.
 The Duri steamflood project, which involved drilling more than 5,000 wells, covers more than 18,000 acres (73 sq km), about the size of Manhattan.
 The operation more than tripled Duri’s daily oil production, enabling the field to surpass the 2 billion-barrel mark in 2006.

 Reservoir management technology also may be applied before a field begins production.
 Examples include the deepwater Tahiti Field in the U.S. Gulf of Mexico and the Agbami Field offshore Nigeria, where we employed integrated reservoir management techniques to design a field development plan that maximizes production and reserves.
 We also use real-time production and pressure information to increase oil production from the fields.

 In our San Joaquin Valley operations, wireless downhole systems were installed to provide dynamic information on the fluid level in each well.
-This technology, which also helps optimize production, was developed as part of a Chevron alliance with Los Alamos National Laboratory.
+This technology, which also helps optimize production, was developed as part of an alliance with Los Alamos National Laboratory.

 3-D Computer Visualization Meets Reality